 Busted: The non-bank sector has undergone significant changes in the years following the global financial crisis.

-Non-bank lenders must comply with the same consumer credit rules and regulations as the banks.
-Loan applications will only be approved if the application satisfies Pepper’s loan suitability criteria and credit assessment requirements, including whether the borrower is able to pay the minimum repayments for the loan.
+Non-bank lenders must comply with the same consumer credit rules and regulations as any banks.
+Loan applications will only be approved if the application satisfies Pepper Money’s loan suitability criteria and credit assessment requirements, including whether the borrower is able to pay the minimum repayments for the loan.
 Read more about Pepper’s responsible lending practices.

-Pepper is funded by some of Australia’s leading financial institutions so you can rest easy knowing that we can support your loan with us.
+Plus, Pepper is actually funded by some of Australia’s leading financial institutions so you can rest easy knowing that we can support your loan with us.

 Myth #5: Non-bank lenders have less product options than the banks

-Busted: Non-banks provide a wide range of finance options.
-They offer flexible products and, because of their unique approach to lending, they tailor loans for borrower’s who do not fit the lending criteria of the banks.
+Busted: Non-banks like Pepper Money provide a wide range of finance options.
+They offer more flexible products than the banks and, because of their unique approach to lending, they tailor loans for borrower’s who do not fit the lending criteria of the banks.

-Pepper home loans are also available as both full doc and alt doc.
-Our approach looks at all aspects of your financial circumstances and credit requirements and our Lending Specialists are happy to help you find the right loan.
+At Pepper Money, our home loans are available for all sorts of borrowers, from those with full documentation to those working with alternative documentation.
+That's because our approach looks at all aspects of a person's financial circumstances and credit requirements and our Lending Specialists are happy to help someone find the right loan for their situation.

-Pepper believes that a healthy home loan market has space for the big banks and non-bank lenders like us: a wide range of lenders improves competitiveness, drives innovation and ultimately gives you more options.
+We believe that a healthy home loan market needs both the big banks and non-bank lenders like us: a wide range of lenders improves competitiveness, drives innovation and ultimately gives people more options.